adamperkowski/adamperkowski/README.md

 <div align="center">

 I'm a programmer with 6 years of experience.
-I work in Rust, C, C++, Python, Go, JavaScript and C#.
-Looking to collaborate on any fun project. (i love Rust btw)
+I work in Rust, C, C++, Python, Go, JavaScript and C#.</br>Looking to collaborate on any fun project. (i love Rust btw)

 </div>